Does your child have difficulty getting organized, completing assignments, or “forget” to turn in homework?

 - A checklist and extra time at the end of each period to pack up materials.

-- Weekly Progress reports with incomplete assignments listed can assist students organize and complete tasks.
+- Weekly Progress reports with incomplete assignments listed can assist students to organize and complete tasks.

 - Verbal reminders directly to the student to turn in assignments.